jonasvanderhaegen/laravel-livewire-datingwebsite/README.md

     * Dynamic, server-driven components minimize JavaScript complexity.
     * Blade views focus on layout and design only.

+* **Desktop and mobile UI**
+    * Detection of smartphones/tablets will make use of a different blade layout, better optimized for smartphones and tablets

 * **Transparent “Break Up” Flow**